Building with the Hum API

 Best Practices

-Error Handling: Implement robust error handling for common scenarios like invalid addresses, no service availability, or API rate limits.
-Use the error messages and status codes to provide clear feedback to your users.
+Implement robust error handling for common scenarios like invalid addresses, no service availability, or API rate limits.

-Response Processing: Process the immediate provider data returned in the session creation response to display options to your users without delay.
+Process the immediate provider data returned in the session creation response to display options without delay.